-Derivatives are defined for regulatory purposes as unconditional forward transactions or option contracts that are structured as a purchase, exchange or other acquisition of an underlying instrument, and whose value is determined by the underlying instrument and whose value may change in future for at least one counterparty due to future settlement (section 19 (1a) of the KWG).
+Derivatives are defined for regulatory purposes as "...unconditional forward transactions or option contracts (including financial contracts for differences) that are structured as a purchase, exchange or other acquisition of an underlying instrument, whose value is determined by reference to the underlying instrument and whose value may change in future for at least one counterparty due to future settlement (section 19 (1a) of the KWG)".

-The bulk of Aareal Group's derivatives positions have been entered into in order to hedge interest rate and currency risk exposure, and for refinancing purposes.
+The bulk of Aareal Bank Group's derivatives positions have been entered into in order to hedge interest rate and currency risk exposure, and for refinancing purposes.